I Tracked My Period Daily for 9 Months. Here’s How It Transformed My Health.

 Here is what I learned when I tracked my period daily for 9 months.

 For me, my mood is seriously affected by my cycle.
-I have clinical anxiety but I never realised that it was so tied to my period.
+I have clinical anxiety but only after I decided to track my period I realised that it was so tied to my period.

-During these days, I tend to record things like: “Feeling irritable, moody”, “sad and anxious”, “unmotivated” or “sensitive today”.
+During these days, when I get anxiety near period kick-off, I tend to record things like: “Feeling irritable, moody”, “sad and anxious”, “unmotivated” or “sensitive today”.
+General irritation before period is also a thing.

-My strategy?
-Simply knowing “Oh, it’s day 24, no wonder I feel this way” has helped a lot!
+My strategy is simply knowing “Oh, it’s day 24, no wonder I feel this way”.
+This has helped a lot!

 And stop blaming myself for being short-tempered.